aliorouji/unity3d-store-bazaar/README.md

 For Assets/Plugins/WP8/soomla-wp-core.dll Check WP8Player platform only and select Assets/Plugins/soomla-wp-core.dll for the Placeholder

 For Assets/Plugins/WP8/wp-store.dll Check WP8Player platform only and select Assets/Plugins/wp-store.dll for the Placeholder

-#### IAP Test Mode

-To activate the IAP Test Mode select the checkbox in the Soomla Config Panel.
-Declare your test IAP in Assets/Plugins/WP8/IAPMock.xml

 #### Simulator build